 HOW TO SIT?

 Use a position where you will be able to see yourself between the legs.
-You can sit while propping yourself up on your elbows in bed or stand with one leg placed on the toilet seat or on a chair.
+You can sit while propping yourself up on your elbows in bed or stand with one leg placed on the toilet seat or a chair.
 Use a handheld mirror and make use of some extra lighting.

 WHAT TO LOOK FOR?

 You must look and feel for changes.
 If certain places hurt, write a note of where and how.
-If you experience vulvar pain, you can draw on the picture further below to show your doctor.
+If you experience vulvar pain, you can draw the picture further below to show your doctor.

-WHAT DOES IT LOOK LIKE?
+WHAT IT LOOKS LIKE?